JEFworks-Lab/jefworks-lab.github.io/assets/docs/lab_code_of_conduct.md

 # JEFworks Lab Code of Conduct

 This is a living document and subject to modifications.
 Please feel free to [fork, modify, and make pull requests](https://github.com/JEFworks/JEFworks.github.io/blob/master/assets/docs/lab_code_of_conduct.md) to introduce new policies or modify old ones.
-This document was last modified {% last_modified_at %}.
+This document was last modified October 2019.

 ---